 We are lucky to be surrounded by one of the largest National Forest units in the continental United States.
-The Grand Mesa, Uncompahgre, and Gunnison (GMUG) National Forest contains some of the most spectacular scenery, critical habitats, and beautiful recreational areas in the country.
+The Grand Mesa, Uncompahgre, and Gunnison (GMUG) National Forest spans 3.2 million acres, and contains some of the most spectacular scenery, critical habitats, and beautiful recreational areas in the country.
+However, just 19% of the GMUG is protected as wilderness, leaving many of the forest’s ecosystems and high biodiversity areas unprotected by wilderness or other land designations.

+The current GMUG Forest Plan, which directs how the US Forest Service manages land and natural resources in the GMUG, is over 40 years old.
 Every few decades, the US Forest Service must review and revise the management plans for each of its forests.
 The revised plan will be the blueprint for how our local forests are managed for the next 15 to 20 years.
-Started in June 2017, the preliminary draft Environmental Impact Statement/Forest Plan Revision will be released in Summer 2019.
-When this plan is released, it will likely be open for public comments.

-For the past two years, WSCC, other conservation organizations, local stakeholders, and members of the public, have worked to identify places within the GMUG National Forest boundaries that deserve special protections.
-The result is the Community Conservation Proposal, a proposal that would recommend new Wilderness and Special Management Areas throughout the National Forest.
-The Community Proposal, if adopted, would create administrative protections for recommended Wilderness Areas, create additional outdoor recreation areas in Special Management Areas, and prevent additional and increased development on our public lands.
+For the past few years, WSCC, other conservation organizations, local stakeholders, and members of the public have worked to identify places within the GMUG National Forest boundaries that deserve special protections.
+The result is the Community Conservation Proposal, a proposal for the Forest Service that recommends new Wilderness and Special Management Areas throughout the National Forest.
+The Community Proposal, if adopted, would create administrative protections for recommended Wilderness Areas, create additional outdoor recreation areas in Special Management Areas, and prevent increased development on our public lands.
 For more info, and to show your support for this community-minded proposal, please go to https://www.gmugrevision.com/

 Our public lands belong to us, the public, and we deserve to have a say in the process.
 The US Forest Service wants to hear about what parts of the GMUG National Forests are most special to you.
 Have a favorite spot you like to hike?
 A favorite spot you like to hunt?
 A special trail you like to ride?
 Let them know!